MaxRobertsDear/CV/README.md

 - Developed industry best practices in approaching new challenges by adopting [Extreme Programming Values](http://www.extremeprogramming.org/values.html) and agile working methodologies during my time working on group projects at Makers Academy ([example documentation](https://github.com/MaxRobertsDear/acebook-Isambard/wiki)

 #### Independent Learner
-- Autonomous learner - demonstrated by my taking initiatite to to learn Ruby-on-Rails, JavaScript, React and basic Machine Learning patterns.
+- Autonomous learner - demonstrated by my taking initiative to to learn Ruby-on-Rails, JavaScript, React and fundamental Machine Learning patterns.
 - Passion to learn exciting modern technologies with an experience working with web development stack.
 - Enjoy working in a collaborative environment where new ideas are valued.